Pungyeon/clean-go-article/README.md

 This approach is not limited to errors and can be used for other returned values.
 As an example, we are also returning a `NullItem` instead of `Item{}` as we did before.
 There are many different scenarios in which it might be preferable to return a defined object, rather than initialising it on return.

-Returning default `Null` values like the previous examples, can also be more safe, in certain caes.
+Returning default `Null` values like the previous examples, can also be more safe, in certain cases.
 As an example, a user of our package could forget to check for errors and end up initialising a variable, pointing to an empty struct containing a default value of `nil` as one or more property values.
-When attempting to access this `nil` value later in the code, this could cause a panic in thier code.
+When attempting to access this `nil` value later in the code, this could cause a panic in their code.
 However, when we return our custom default value instead, we can ensure that all values, which otherwise would default to `nil`, are initialised and thereby ensure that we do not cause panics in our users / clients software.
 This is also beneficial for ourselves, as if we wanted to achieve the same safety, without returning a default value, we would have to change our code, every place in which we return this type of empty value.
-However, with our default value appraoch, we now only have to change our code in a single place:
+However, with our default value approach, we now only have to change our code in a single place:

 ```go
 var NullItem = Item{